dctanner/dctanner.github.io/content/blog/your-rag-may-not-need-a-vector-store/your-rag-may-not-need-a-vector-store.md

 ]
 ```

-Then we need can create a helper function to execute the function when requested by the LLM:
+Then we need create a helper function to execute the function when requested by the LLM:

 ```python
 def execute_function_call(message):